isaacnmm/pestpolicy-hugo2XX/content/posts/borax-flea-killer/index.md

 The borax alternative for killing flea naturally is Diatomaceous Earth.
 Diatomaceous Earth (DE) has razor-sharp edges, which cut the fleas outs shells and absorb their body fluid.
 Diatomaceous earth remains the sea and wetland algae, particularly a type of hard-shelled phytoplankton or plankton.
 Similar to Borax, DE is mined from underground, and it is a natural pest control method.
 Later, the DE powder is crushed into an excellent powder.

-Equally, DE is considered a safe [flea prevention](https://pestpolicy.com/can-cats-get-fleas-in-the-winter/) alternative to Borax.
+Equally, DE is considered a safe [flea prevention](https://pestpolicy.com/can-cats-get-fleas-in-the-winter/)alternative to Borax.
 If you purchase DE that is labeled food-grade, you can use it to deworm humans and animals.
 It will take DE about 24-72 hours to kill the fleas in your home.
 The DE powder will also destroy any other fleas that will emerge from their cocoons within that time.

 ##  **Finally:****How To Use Boric Acid To Kill Fleas in Carpet**